+- b.
 Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California.
 The Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California (ISWEBE Plan) was adopted by the State Water Resources Control Board (State Water Board) on 1 December 2020, under authority provided by Water Code sections 13140 and 13170.
-Except as otherwise indicated, this ISWEBE Plan establishes provisions for toxicity water quality and sediment quality that apply to all inland surface waters, enclosed bays, and estuaries and coastal lagoons of the state, including both waters of the United States and surface waters of the state.
-The State Water Board rescinded the ISWEBE Plan on 5 October 2021 in Resolution No. 2021-0044.
-The portions of the ISWEBE Plan, including the Toxicity Provisions, remain in effect as state policy for water quality control.
+Except as otherwise indicated, this ISWEBE Plan establishes provisions for toxicity water quality and sediment quality that apply to all inland surface waters, enclosed bays, and estuaries and coastal lagoons of the state, including both waters of the United States and surface waters of the state. - c.

-c.
 Bay-Delta Plan.
 The Water Quality Control Plan for the San Francisco Bay/Sacramento-San Joaquin Delta Estuary (Bay-Delta Plan) was adopted in May 1995 by the State Water Board superseding the 1991 Bay-Delta Plan.
 The Bay-Delta Plan identifies the beneficial uses of the estuary and includes objectives for flow, salinity, and endangered species protection.